September 10

 Heating Properties

 Because the main purpose of cookware is to heat your food, you want cookware with good heating properties: that is, cookware that heats evenly and holds onto heat fairly well.
+Assuming safety, heating is the most important feature to consider when buying cookware.

 See our Stainless Steel Cookware Buying Guide